dbca-wa/sdis/docs/source/faq.rst

 * Delete the (child-)project on the detail page, then
 * delete the (parent-)project on the overview page.

-SDIS requires this two-step deletion process due to a `known bug <https://github.com/django-polymorphic/django-polymorphic/issues/34>`_ in one of its third party libraries.
+SPMS requires this two-step deletion process due to a `known bug <https://github.com/django-polymorphic/django-polymorphic/issues/34>`_ in one of its third party libraries.